Visual Identification of Illinois Nightjars

 Note: This article appeared in Volume 2, Number 1 of Meadowlark, A Journal of Illinois Birds as "Distinguishing Illinois Nightjars".
 Meadowlark is the quarterly magazine of the Illinois Ornithological Society.

-The Chuck-will's-widow (Caprimulgus carolinensis) is restricted as a breeder to southern Illinois, though it does occur rarely, mostly as a spring overshoot, in the northern part of the state.
-Its close cousin the Whip-poor-will (Caprimulgus vociferus) is more widespread, breeding in appropriate habitat throughout Illinois.
+The Chuck-will's-widow (Antrostomus carolinensis) is restricted as a breeder to southern Illinois, though it does occur rarely, mostly as a spring overshoot, in the northern part of the state.
+Its close cousin the Eastern Whip-poor-will (Antrostomus vociferus) is more widespread, breeding in appropriate habitat throughout Illinois.

 Crown Color and Streaking